tbogdala/mindmeld/docs/build.md

 The program can be run with the desktop launcher by running `flutter run --release`.

+### Windows Build Instructions

+There's a build script that can be run, if you have the capability on your system to execute shell scripts, called `./make_windows_deps.sh`.
+If you don't want to run the script, look into it to find the appropriate steps.
+Basically it changes into a dependency folder and runs cmake with CUDA support flags that will work on windows for the [woolydart](https://github.com/tbogdala/woolydart) library.
+After that the script just manually copies the compiled DLL files to the main build folder for convenience.

+Unlike the MacOS and Linux 'build deps' script, the Windows version doesn't automatically delete the build folder before attempting to recompile.
+CUDA builds take a lot longer.
+If a completely fresh dependency build is needed, make sure to delete `./packages/woolydart/src/build-windows` by hand.

+Once the `./make_windows_deps.sh` script was run, or manually executed, the runner can be built manually using the CLI: `flutter build windows --release`

 ### Android Build Instructions

 The Android system shouldn't need any extra steps once the whole ecosystem for Android support